-- Power plug doesn't seem that durable.
+- The power plug doesn’t seem that durable.

 Another tire inflator on the list, but this one is even more powerful than the previously reviewed inflator.
 It inflates spare car tires much faster and also stands excellent for light-duty inflation tasks.

 If you own a heavy-duty vehicle or a couple of vehicles, including a car, SUV, van, and truck, this can be the best 120 volt tire inflator that you can buy in this price range.

 Featuring a powerful motor, the unit can inflate a spare tire within 8 minutes.
 For those who also own a motorcycle or ATV, you can also use it to inflate the tires using a converter with this portable compressor.